 As you thumb through seed catalogs in the fall and winter, consider trying some vegetable varieties that have ornamental value, such as Thai Pink Egg tomatoes.
 What is a Thai Pink Egg tomato?

 Thai Pink Egg Tomato Info

 As its name implies, Thai Pink Egg tomatoes originate in Thailand where they are valued for their appearance just as much as their sweet, juicy fruit.
-This dense, bushy tomato plant can grow 5-7 feet (1.5 to 2 m.) tall, oftentimes needing the support of stakes, and produces prolific clusters of grape to small egg-sized tomatoes.
+This dense, bushy tomato plant can grow 5 to 7 feet (1.5-2 m.) tall, oftentimes needing the support of stakes, and produces prolific clusters of grape to small egg-sized tomatoes.

 Thai Pink Egg tomatoes should be harvested when fully ripe for best flavor.
 Unlike other cherry tomatoes, Thai Pink Egg tomatoes do not split open or crack as they mature.
 The fruit from Thai Pink Egg tomato plants is best when eaten fresh, but the tomatoes do keep very well.

 Thai Pink Egg tomatoes have the same growth and care requirements as any other tomato plant.
 However, they are known to have higher water needs than other tomatoes, and grow better in areas with a lot of precipitation.